-- Developing program-based budgeting for tracking the real financial results and staying ahead of the curve. - o 40% - How to get the nonfinancial manager involved - Monitoring financial performance - o Learn how to incorporate projections into the process
+- Developing program-based budgeting for tracking the real financial results and staying ahead of the curve.

-• Building a better budget.

 - o 40%

+- How to get the nonfinancial manager involved

+- Monitoring financial performance

+- Learn how to incorporate projections into the process

+- Building a better budget.

+- o 40%

 - Stepping into the process

 - o Building ownership and involvement

-- o Budget tools and templates
+- Budget tools and templates

-• Exploring other critical budget considerations.
+- Exploring other critical budget considerations.

-- o 20%
+- 0 20%

 - Reserves and reserve policies

-- o Capital budgets
+- Capital budgets

-- 0 In-kind contributions and gifts
+- o In-kind contributions and gifts

 - o Budgeting for salaries, strategies, and tools

 - Contingency budgets

 - Cash flow considerations